hexlet-components/ru-my-first-pullrequest/README.md

 Hello, Hexlet!

 Little by little every day and everything will work out!
+Hexlet is amazing :D

-pullrequest by Danila :)
+pullrequest by Maxim :)
 Thanks :)
-yoyoyoy